The Expedition Trip Notes provide detailed information and background for the Adventure Consultants Everest Expedition.

 Lillian Cotter, Assistant Base Camp Manager

-With expeditioning in her blood, it's no surprise to see Lillian Cotter join the AC Team at Everest Base Camp.
+With expeditioning in her blood, it's no surprise to see Lillian Cotter join the AC Team at Everest Base Camp this year.
 Having grown up in and around the mountains, Lillian is no stranger to expedition life, and will be assisting Anthea at Base Camp as well as hosting our numerous trekking groups that will be visiting Base Camp throughout the season.

 Head Office Support Team

 Running successful journeys and expeditions is more about experience, knowledge and strategic management than any other factors.
 As an organisation, we place a substantial amount of time and resources into ensuring our trips are well planned and supported.
 You can be assured that the AC staff will provide you with friendly advice and knowledgeable support throughout the planning stages of your trip and we will be there to provide backup while the trip is running.

 Amelia has been with Adventure Consultants since October 2017 in the role of Client Liaison for European and Himalayan Operations.
 Having spent many years working in the ski industry, Amelia brings a wealth of experience to her role.